• Skip to main content

 Slow Cooker Potato Leek Soup ingredients in the slow cooker and a mearuing cup with the broth to the side

-How to Puree Potato Leek Soup
+Puree the Potato Leek Soup

 Slow Cooker Potato Leek Soup with immersion blender pureeing the soup